Human Papillomavirus Vaccine

 The HPV vaccine contains virus-like particles that are not infectious.
 These particles produce antibodies to prevent HPV from infecting cells.
 The vaccine is given by injection into the muscle.

-The vaccine Gardasil protects against four types of HPV strains.
+The vaccine protects against 9 types of HPV strains.
 It may be used to prevent the following conditions:

 - Genital warts